markfinger/js-host/README.md

 node_modules/.bin/service-host services.config.js
 ```

-And call your service by sending a POST request to `http://127.0.0.1:9009/service/some_service`.
+And call the `some_service` service by sending a POST request to `http://127.0.0.1:9009/service/some_service`.

 Services
 --------

-Services are functions which accept two arguments, `data` and `cb`.
+Services are functions which the hosts exposes to incoming requests.
+Services are provided with two arguments:

-`data` is an object generated from deserializing the data sent in the request to the service.
+- `data` is an object generated from deserializing the data sent in the request.

-`cb` is a function which should be called once the service has completed or encountered an error.
+- `cb` is a function which should be called once the service has completed or encountered an error.
   `cb` assumes that the first argument indicates an error, and the second argument indicates success.

 ### Handling success